nlandjev/udacity-carnd-p4/writeup.md

 ### Pipeline (single images)

-The exploratory pipeline notebook can be found here: `./examples/lane-detection-pipeline.ipynb` (TODO: add link)
+The exploratory pipeline notebook can be found here: [``lane-detection-pipeline.ipynb``](https://github.com/nlandjev/udacity-carnd-p4/blob/master/notebooks/lane-detection-pipeline.ipynb)

 #### 1. Provide an example of a distortion-corrected image.